National Police Corps (Netherlands): 1940–1993

+Porsche 911 in the livery of the old Rijkspolitie.

-During the Second World War there was a Reichskommissar fur die Niederlande, Arthur Seyss-Inquart.
+During World War II there was a Reichskommissar fur die Niederlande, Arthur Seyss-Inquart.
 The entire police force numbered about twenty thousand employees.
 After the war, this service is disbanded.
 To restore and control public order, the government decided to set up a new police organization in November 1945.
 A distinction was made between the Gemeentepolitie (municipal police) for designated municipalities, and the Rijkspolitie (national police) for the rest of the country.

-1994–Present
+1994–present

 The split disappeared in 1994, when the Police Act of 1993 took effect.
-After a major reorganization, the Rijkspolitie (national police) and Gemeentepolite (municipal police) were merged into 25 Regiokorpsen (regional police forces) and the Korps Landelijke Politiediensten (national police services agency).
+After a major reorganization, the Rijkspolitie (national police) and Gemeentepolitie (municipal police) were merged into 25 Regiokorpsen (regional police forces) and the Korps Landelijke Politiediensten (national police services agency).
 Each corps worked autonomously.
 This structure lasted until January 1, 2013.
 From that day on, the police have been one organization, the Korps Nationale Politie (national police corps), divided into ten Regionale Eenheden (regional units), a Landelijke Eenheid (national unit), a Politieacademie (police academy), and the Politiedienstencentrum (police services center) that handles personnel.
 From then on, one Commissioner of police has directed police in the Netherlands.
 Since then, the police have started a new temporary branch for a joint dispatch center transition to one national system, known as the Landelijke Meldkamer Samenwerking (national dispatch center cooperation), and also split the Landelijke Eenheid (national unit) into two national units on January 1, 2024, one for expertise and operations, and one for investigation and interventions.
 The split was due to the unit being too big and diverse in its tasks for employees to progress, additionally the large spread of tasks made some services not get along, creating a negative work environment, the Schneiders Committee reported this decision because it would create clear separation and space to focus on specialized tasks.

-Organization
+Organisation

 National Police headquarters during use by the Delta Program.
 The building has since been renovated with a modern interior, contrasting with the historical exterior.

 In 2013 the police in the Netherlands was reorganized into its current structure with only minor changes since.
 The structure contains ten regional units, two national units (one for expertise & operations, the other for investigation and interventions), the police academy, the police services center, and the national dispatch center cooperation, all under one national police.
 Additionally, the police leadership has a small council and staff.
 Below, you find a list of all the units in detail.